GovTechSG/seed-documentation/faqs/cloudflare-cert-update-faq.md

 > **Note**:
 >- Link to: [Configuration of common Developer CLI tools with Cloudflare WARP](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/faqs/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md)
-<br>Once you have downloaded the respective certificate, you can configure your Developer CLI tools to trust the Cloudflare Certificate.
+<br><br>Once you have downloaded the respective certificate, you can configure your Developer CLI tools to trust the Cloudflare Certificate.